hibbitts-design/blog-hibbitts-design-org/pages/01.posts/2020-01-02-welcome-to-the-2020s/item.md

 ![Grav CMS with Markdown Git Workflow](grav-cms-with-markdown-git-workflow.jpg)
 Figure 3 - Grav CMS with Markdown Git Workflow

-🌎Starting this year I also plan to help support the efforts of others involved in climate change action by providing no-charge premium support for my Grav projects involved in the raising of awareness and action of climate change - contact me at [safe-email autolink="true"]paul@hibbittsdesign.org[/safe-email] for details.🌏

 All the best to you and yours in 2020!